Add To Favorites

-Create your own addition game using a recycled cardboard box with a lid.
-Store your game pieces inside so you can play again and again.
-These are just a few ideas to get you started.
-Use your imagination to invent your own colorful game.
+Invite students to create their own addition game using a recycled cardboard box with a lid.
+Students can store the game pieces inside so they can play again and again.
+These are just a few ideas to get started.

-Choose a construction paper color that looks like grass, a beehive, or any place that insects might live.
+Students choose a construction paper color that looks like grass, a beehive, or any place that insects might live.
 Cut and glue the paper to cover the outside of the box.
 Cover the lid separately.
-To make grass around the top, we fringed the edges of green paper.
+To make grass around the top, fringe the edges of green paper.

-Decorate all sides of your game box with Crayola Washable Markers and Construction Paper™ Crayons.
+Decorate all sides of the game box with Crayola Washable Markers and Construction Paper™ Crayons.

 Form Crayola Model Magic® compound into random number generators by forming at least two little cubes.
 Press tiny dots in a contrasting color on every side.
 Model Magic fresh from the pack sticks to itself.

 Create several Model Magic insects for game pieces.
 Make one for each player.
-Sculpt real or imaginary creatures—it’s up to you.
+Sculpt real or imaginary creatures.
 Air-dry the Model Magic for about 24 hours.

 To play, roll two number cubes.
 Count the dots.
 Add them together to find out how many spaces you can move ahead.
 Have fun!